 The chart below shows the membership counts of the System at successive valuations.
 The numbers which appear above each bar represent the ratio of the number of inactive members to active members at each valuation date.
-The number of inactive per each active had been steadily increasing since 2010 through 2018, however there was a decrease in 2019.
+The number of inactive per each active had been steadily increasing since 2011 through 2020, excluding the decrease in 2019.

 The black line represents the total covered payroll over the period, and it corresponds with the scale on the right.
-Payroll has remained fairly level from 2010 to 2015, declined from 2016-2017, and increased in 2018-2019.
+Payroll has remained fairly level from 2011 to 2015, declined in 2016 and 2017.
+Payroll has steadily increased from 2018 to 2020.
 This is in line with the decline in active members resulting from the new Plan D which had a one year wait period for membership and an option to opt out of the Hybrid Plan D to participate in a defined contribution plan.
-The number of active members had been decreasing each year since 2010 until 2018 and for the first time in ten years active membership increased in 2019.
+The number of active members had been decreasing each year since 2010 until 2018 and for the first time in ten years active membership increased in 2019 and remained level in 2020.

-The ratio of inactive to active participants (support ratio) as of the current valuation is 1.25, down from 1.28 in the prior year.
-The implications of this ratio are that the unfunded liability, which represents the System overall, is measured as a percent of active participant payroll.
+The ratio of inactive to active participants (support ratio) as of the current valuation is 1.26, up slightly from 1.25 in the prior year.
+The implications of this ratio are that while the unfunded liability represents the System overall, the cost of paying it off is measured as a percent of active participant payroll.
 Therefore the costs as a percent of payroll will be more volatile for a plan with a ratio of inactive to active participants greater than 1.